stefanprodan/timoni/docs/install.md

     mv _timoni ~/.zprezto/modules/completion/external/src/  # zprezto
     ```

+## Local cache

+Timoni maintains a local cache of modules pulled from remote container registries.
+Cashing is meant to reduce network traffic for sequential pull operations and speeds up
+applying bundles which refer to modules with identical layers.

+The default cache location is `$HOME/.timoni/cache` and be changed with the `--cache-dir` global flag.

+If the home directory is not writable, caching can be disabled by
+setting the `TIMONI_CACHING=false` environment variable.

 ## SLSA Provenance & SBOMs

 The build, release and provenance portions of Timoni's supply chain meet the